awsdocs/amazon-workspaces-administration-guide/doc_source/byol-windows-images.md

 1. If applicable, resolve any issues that cause test failures and warnings, and repeat steps 7 and 8 until the VM passes all tests\.
 All failures and warnings must be resolved before you export the VM\.

-1. The BYOL script checker generates two log files\.
-These two files are located in the directory that contains the BYOL Checker script files and are named as follows:
+1. The BYOL script checker generates two log files, `BYOLPrevalidationlogYYYYMMDDT` and `ImageInfo.text`\.
+These files are located in the directory that contains the BYOL Checker script files\.

-   BYOLPrevalidationlogYYYYMMDDT

-   ImageInfo\.text
+**Tip**
 Do not delete these files\.
 If an issue occurs, they may be helpful in troubleshooting\.

+1. After your VM passes all test, you get a **Validation Successful** message\.
+Review the VM locale settings displayed in the tool\.
+To update the locale settings, follow [these instructions](https://docs.microsoft.com/en-us/previous-versions/windows/hardware/previsioning-framework/dn965674(v=vs.85)) in the Microsoft documentation and run the BYOL Checker script again\.

+1. Choose **Run Sysprep**\.
+If Sysprep is successful, your VM shuts down\.
+Otherwise, review the Sysprep logs, resolve the reported issues, and run the BYOL Checker script again\.

+   The most common reason that Sysprep fails is that the Modern Appx Packages are not installed for all users\.
+Use the Remove\-AppxPackage cmdlet to remove the Appx Packages\.

 ## Step 3: Export the VM from Your Virtualization Environment<a name="windows_images_create_image_byol"></a>

 To create an image for BYOL, you must first export the VM from your virtualization environment\.
 The VM must be on a single volume that is at least 10 GB and smaller than 80 GB\.
 For more information, see the documentation for your virtualization environment and [Export Your VM from its Virtualization Environment](https://docs.aws.amazon.com/vm-import/latest/userguide/vmimport-image-import.html#export-vm-image) in the *VM Import/Export User Guide*\.

-**Important**
-Before you export the VM from your virtualization environment, verify that the VM meets the requirements for running Sysprep\.
-Test run Sysprep on the image to make sure it works, but do not run Sysprep on the image that you upload for BYOL\.
-Amazon WorkSpaces runs Sysprep as part of the BYOL image creation process\.
-For information about Sysprep, see [Sysprep \(System Preparation\) Overview](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/sysprep--system-preparation--overview) in the Microsoft documentation\.

 ## Step 4: Import the VM as an Image into EC2<a name="windows_images_import_image_ec2_byol"></a>

-After you export your VM, review the [VM Import/Export Requirements](https://docs.aws.amazon.com/vm-import/latest/userguide/vmie_prereqs.html) for importing Windows operating systems from a VM\.
-You can use the AWS Command Line Interface \(AWS CLI\) import\-image command or the ImportImage API operation to import your VM into Amazon EC2 as an Amazon Machine Image \(AMI\)\.
+After you export your VM, review the requirements for importing Windows operating systems from a VM\.
+Take action as needed\.
+For more information, see [VM Import/Export Requirements](https://docs.aws.amazon.com/vm-import/latest/userguide/vmie_prereqs.html)\.

+Import your VM into Amazon EC2 as an Amazon Machine Image \(AMI\)\.
+Use one of the following methods:
++ Use the import\-workspace\-image command with the AWS Command Line Interface \(AWS CLI\)\.
+For more information, see [import\-workspace\-image](https://docs.aws.amazon.com/cli/latest/reference/workspaces/import-workspace-image.html) in the *AWS CLI Command Reference*\.
++ Use the ImportWorkspaceImage API operation\.
+For more information, see [ImportWorkspaceImage](https://docs.aws.amazon.com/workspaces/latest/api/API_ImportWorkspaceImage.html) in the *Amazon WorkSpaces API Reference*\.

 For more information, see [Importing a VM as an Image](https://docs.aws.amazon.com/vm-import/latest/userguide/vmimport-image-import.html) in the *VM Import/Export User Guide*\.

 ## Step 5: Create a BYOL Image by Using the Amazon WorkSpaces Console<a name="windows_images_create_byol_image_console"></a>